 Specification searches can be sensitive to the order restrictions are imposed, so the levels of the institutional variables were added to the final model and were not significant individually or jointly.
-The product of dur and rr, the change in den and the product of coord and den used by NNO, were also not significant.
+The product of dur and rr, the change in den and the product of coord and den used by NN0, were also not significant.
 The current and lagged change and lagged level of either the second unemployment PC or the first investment PC were also not significant.

 Institutions seem to influence adjustment to the global factor but have no influence on the natural rate, which is determined just by the global factor.
 But even after allowing for institutions there is substantial heterogeneity between countries.
 The institutional model in Table 4, has 28 parameters and an MLL of -727.
 The heterogeneous model of Table A2 has, for the 19 countries, 133 parameters and an MLL of -441.
 These models are not nested.
-The institutional model allows time-variation in the parameters but restricts between country variation to that associated with institutional variables; the heterogeneous model allows parameters to differ freely over countries but does not allow variation over time.
+The institutional model allows time-variation in the parameters but restricts between-country variation to that associated with institutional variables; the heterogeneous model allows parameters to differ freely over countries, which can pick up the effect of country specific institutions, but does not allow variation over time.
 They can however be compared using model selection criteria.
 The AIC would select the heterogeneous model; the BIC, which penalises over-parameterization more heavily, would select the institutional model.
+Given possible concerns about the quality of the institutional data it seems preferable to use the heterogeneous model which we do below.

-4. The Phillips Curve
+5 The Phillips Curve

-Section 3 showed that the global factor shifts the equilibrium level to which unemployment adjusts, thus it can be interpreted as a determinant of the natural rate.
+Section 4 showed that the global factor shifts the equilibrium level to which unemployment adjusts, thus it can be interpreted as a determinant of the natural rate.
 This prompts the question, how does it perform as a measure of the natural rate in a Phillips Curve?
 We return to the sample of 21 countries, since we are not using the institutional variables.
-16 We assume that the natural rate is a function of the global factor as in (2) above
+(We investigated including the institutional variables in the Phillips Curve in the 19 country sample, but they were not significant, see Appendix A6) We assume that the natural rate is a function of the global factor as in (2) above

-$$u{it}^ = a_i + b_i f_t.$$
+$$u{it}^ = a_i + b_i f_t$$ .

 We also allow global inflation, measured by average inflation in the sample $\Delta \overline{p}t$ to shift national inflation, perhaps because of global cost shocks or common monetary policy responses to shocks.
+There is a lot of evidence for global influences on the Phillips curve, see Dees et al. (2008).